midelic/MILO-RX/README.md

 At the momebt the MILO Rx code is based on esp8285 target as most expresslrs receivers are.
 When developing the code I used for test an expresslrs receiver using the same pinout(I used Flywoo EL24P in this particular case).
 So in order to use this new protocol you have to buy and reflash an 2.4G expresslrs receiver.

+## Project Status ##

+The project is work in progress,in testing, and there is still a lot to go before it is completed.
+Main operation mode:
+- 142Hz frame rate(7ms)
+- data Rate ~76kb/s(-108dBm)
+- Bw-812; SF6 ; CR -LI -4/7 .
+- preamble 12 symbols
+- Fixed length packet format(implicit) -15 bytes
+- downlink telemetry rate(1:3)
+- uplink telemetry rate (1:6)